While strength training is important to boost your metabolism and burn more calories at rest if you want to lose weight, you also need cardio.

 A simple flight of stairs is about to be your new favorite workout tool.
 Walking, sprinting, or lunging up a flight of stairs provides a great big calorie burn.
 A 150-lb person running stairs for an hour can burn 1000 calories!

-Look for an outdoor staircase near you that has more than one flight, or hop on the stair climber at the gym.
-For a home workout, you can simply run or walk up a flight of stairs in your home instead.
+Look for an outdoor staircase near you with more than one flight, or hop on the stair climber at the gym.
+For a home workout, you can run or walk up a flight of stairs in your home instead.

 Related: Full-Throttle Run The Stairs Workout